NickSwardh/YoloDotNet/test/YoloDotNet.Benchmarks/README.md

 - Please note that benchmark outcomes depend heavily on hardware and environmental factors.
 To obtain meaningful and consistent results, it is recommended to run benchmarks on the same hardware configuration whenever possible.

 Keep in mind that differences in hardware, system load, driver versions, and other factors can influence benchmark performance.
 Use these results as a general guide rather than absolute metrics.

-### Benchmark Scope
-- Benchmarks use the same images and models as the test project to maintain consistency.
-- These provide a solid foundation for performance analysis and optimization.

 ### Hardware Used for Benchmarks
 `NVIDIA GeForce RTX 4070 Ti GPU`